ISE-FIZKarlsruhe/nfdi4memory/docs/contact.md

 # Contact the MEMO Team

-For any remaining questions, feedback, or further ideas, feel free to reach out!
+If you have any questions, feedback, or further ideas, feel free to reach out!
 Here's how to get in touch:

 ---